 Child abuse is a harrowing social and public health issue.
 It can refer to physical and mental harm inflicted on a child by a parent, caregiver, or peer, leading to damaging effects and often long-term consequences.

-Acts of child abuse
+Acts of child abuse and neglect

 - Physical abuse

-- Emotional maltreatment
+- Emotional mistreatment

-- Sexual abuse, and
+- Sexual abuse

-The effects of child abuse and neglect
+Effects of child abuse and neglect

 Abuse and neglect affect each child differently.
-It's impossible to provide a comprehensive list of all the possible adverse impacts.
-However, some common symptoms of abuse and neglect include:
+It's impossible to provide a comprehensive list of all the possible adverse impacts, however some common symptoms of abuse and neglect include:

 - Trauma and stress affecting the developing brain – The Centre of the Developing Child at Harvard University has found that trauma and stress can have damaging and psychological effects on a young brain.

 - Attachment and interpersonal relationship problems – This is especially prevalent in babies who are exposed to abuse and neglect.
-They are likely to experience later difficulties forming relationships, haunted by feelings of insecurity and disorganisation.
+They are likely to experience difficulties later forming relationships, haunted by feelings of insecurity and disorganisation.

 - Learning and developmental problems – Abuse from a young age can cause developmental problems affecting a child’s capabilities to stay focused, learn and feel confident in themselves.